tasharen/tnet/Assets/TNet/ReadMe - 1.6.8.txt

 -----------------------------------------------------
  Version History
 -----------------------------------------------------

+1.6.8:
+- NEW: TCP lobby client can now handle file save/load requests.
+- FIX: Flat out disabled UDP in the Unity web player, since every UDP request requires the policy file.
+- FIX: Fixed an issue with how UDP packets were sent.
+- FIX: Fixed an issue with how UPnP would cause Unity to hang for a few seconds when the server would be stopped.

 1.6.6:
 - NEW: Restructured the server app to make it possible to use either TCP and UDP for the lobby.